 Running a Secret Santa with family and friends, rather than everyone buying a gift for everyone else, will considerably reduce the number of gifts you need to buy.

 - Not cluttering up your life with a lot of small things that you don’t really need.

 - (Hopefully) ensuring that you receive one really nice gift that you actually want.

 There are a few different ways you can run a Secret Santa, but generally all participants’ names are written on slips of paper, placed in a hat or a box and shuffled around.
 An approximate dollar limit is usually set (which can be as high or low as the group decides).
 Each person takes it in turn to draw out a slip of paper.
 The name written on that piece of paper is the person they must buy a gift for.

 Budget for Christmas

-Set a written Christmas budget and whatever you do, don’t exceed it.
-Without a plan it is easy to fall into the compulsive buying trap during this tempting season.
+Plan ahead and set a written Christmas budget.
+Once you’ve done so, make sure to not exceed it.
+Without a plan it’s easy to fall into the compulsive buying trap during this tempting season.
 Include gifts, decorations, parties, holidays and clothes in this budget and once you’ve set it, search around for bargains, sales and discount offers.

 As hard as it may be, decline offers from people who have pricey festive plans.
 Or, even better, suggest cheaper alternatives such as picnics, or beach days.
 You don’t need to avoid socialising altogether, you just might have to get a bit more creative with the ideas.